Murray Costello: From Seattle to Ottawa

 After graduation, Costello moved to Seattle, working as the marketing director of the Seattle Totems, and stayed for 15 years.
-He later became publicity director for the Western Hockey League itself.
-Costello rose up the ranks to become director of hockey operations for the Totems, and his team won consecutive Lester Patrick Cup championships in 1967, and 1968.
+He later became publicity director for the Western Hockey League.
+Costello rose the ranks to become director of hockey operations for the Totems, and his team won consecutive Lester Patrick Cup championships in 1967, and 1968.
 He moved to Ottawa in 1973, did contract work with the Canadian Amateur Hockey Association teaching and working on coaching certification programs, worked as a scout for the Phoenix Roadrunners, and studied at the University of Ottawa Faculty of Law.
-He completed his law degree in 1977, then worked in the legal department of the Canadian Radio-television and Telecommunications Commission, and later as an arbitrator for the World Hockey Association Players’ Association.
+He completed his law degree in 1977, then worked in the legal department of the Canadian Radio-television and Telecommunications Commission, and later as an arbitrator for the World Hockey Association Players' Association.
 Costello was formally called to the bar on April 9, 1979.

-CAHA and Hockey Canada
+Canadian Amateur Hockey Association president

-Costello was recruited to become the first paid staff to lead the Canadian Amateur Hockey Association (CAHA) in 1979, when it was decided to have a full-time president instead of volunteers.
+Costello was recruited to become the first paid staff to lead the Canadian Amateur Hockey Association (CAHA) in 1979, when the membership voted to have a full-time president instead of a volunteer executive committee.
 He was chosen because he had previously worked for the CAHA on contract work, and had a legal background.
 He succeeded Gord Renwick as CAHA president.
 When he originally accepted the job, he understood it to be a five-year commitment, but that evolved into a lifetime career.